 Heading to a Washington Nationals game with your kid?
-You’re in for a day packed with excitement, foam fingers, flying foul balls and a whole lot of cheering.
-Nationals Park offers families a memorable experience, whether it’s your little one’s first game or they’ve already got a mini jersey and glove in hand.
+You are in for a day packed with excitement, foam fingers, and a whole lot of cheering.
+Nationals Park offers families a memorable outing whether it is your little one’s first game or they already have a mini jersey and glove ready to go.
+This guide covers everything parents need to know before taking kids to a Nationals game, from where to sit and what to bring, to insider tips on food, parking, and pre-game fun.

 Know Before You Go